-- Show management may run Ranch Pleasure and Ranch Horse Trail concurrently.

-- 5) Horses shall be shown individually, and the Class may be conducted inside or outside of an arena.
-The pattern may be started either to the right or left direction.
-Markers shall be set up to designate gait changes.

-- 6) If the Class is held inside an arena, the course shall be set up to make approximately one pass of the arena in each direction.
-Markers shall be set up to designate gait changes.

-- 7) When establishing the course, the following distances are suggested.
+- Show management may run Ranch Pleasure and Ranch Horse Trail concurrently. - 4) Horses shall be shown individually, and the Class may be conducted inside or outside of an arena.
+The pattern may be started either to the right or left direction. - 5) If the Class is held inside an arena, the course shall be set up to make approximately one pass of the arena in each direction.
+Show management has the option to set markers to designate gait changes. - 6) When establishing the course, the following distances are suggested.
 Patterns may begin in either direction.
-PATTERN I

 - Extended Walk- 75 feet

 - Trot- 120 feet

 - Extended Trot- 240 feet

 - Lope- 150 feet

 - Stop; reverse (either direction)

 - Walk- 30 feet

 - Lope- 150 feet

 - Extended Lope- 200 feet

 - Trot- 90 feet

 - Stop and Back.